Purpose of This Guide

 +----------+ +----------+

 The table explains the normal interactions used by the system, but it may differ depending on the actual installation if other integrations are used, like Active Directory.
+The table outlines the standard interactions within the system.
+However, actual implementations may vary depending on specific deployment configurations—for example, when integrations such as Active Directory or other external services are in use.

 Data | Delivers to | Receives from | Tool | Protocol/ Port | Short Description |